Miss Granny: Plot

 She gets caught romantically between two men: Mr. Park, her now ex-café worker friend who had always secretly loved Mal-soon, and Seung-woo, who's doing his best to track her down again.
 Mr. Park's daughter forces her out as she thinks Doo-ri is scheming after his money and she takes refuge in Mr. Han's apartment.

 Meanwhile, the band becomes successful with her as vocalist and Seung-woo decides to take them under his wing.
 Doo-ri is thrilled to be pursuing a career in music ― something she had to give up when she was young.
 They are booked for an extravaganza at the studio and Ji-ha is late due to a traffic jam.
 He decides to leave the taxi and bike but is hit by a lorry on the way there.
 He is in a critical condition at the hospital but Doo-ri decides to go on stage so as to tell him that his song was a success afterwards.
 As she arrives at the hospital it is found that only she has the correct blood type for a transfusion.
 She does the transfusion knowing that it would return her back to her aged condition.

 Ji-ha's band takes off with the sister as the lead singer and Doo-ri as a fan.
-Mr. Park finds the same photo studio and becomes young.
+Mr. Park finds the same photo studio and becomes young and handsome.
 He picks her up at a bus stop and rides off bickering good naturedly as they always do.